rvaiya/keyd/README.md

 	keyd-application-mapper

-Class names can be discovered with `keyd-application-mapper -m`.
+Class names are discoverable with `keyd-application-mapper -m`.
+See the man page for more details.

 ## SBC support